njayp/ophis/CONTRIBUTING.md

 ### Thank you for contributing to Ophis!
 Your efforts help make this project better for everyone.

-## Getting Started
+## How to Contribute

 1. Fork the repository on GitHub
-2. Clone your fork locally
-3. Create a new branch for your contribution
-4. Make your changes
-5. Push to your fork and submit a pull request
+2. Push changes to your fork and submit a pull request

 ## Development Setup